Vincent Brown (wide receiver): San Diego Chargers (first stint)

-Brown was drafted by the San Diego Chargers with the 82nd pick in the 2011 NFL Draft.
+Brown was selected by the San Diego Chargers with the 82nd pick in the 2011 NFL draft.
 In his rookie season, he had 19 catches for over 300 yards and 3 touchdowns, with 17.3 yards per catch.

 On August 18, 2012, Brown broke his ankle in the second preseason game against the Dallas Cowboys.
 He was placed on injured reserve, but was chosen as the Chargers' Designated to Return player and was allowed to return to the active roster as early as week 6 of the 2012 NFL season.
 Ultimately, Brown did not end up playing a snap for the Chargers during the 2012 season.
 His absence was felt on the field as the Chargers' offense dropped to 20th in points scored after ranking in the top five for eight consecutive years.
 He was waived-injured on August 30, 2014, cleared waivers, and then was placed on injured reserve on August 31, 2014.
 On September 6, 2014, the Chargers waived Brown with an injury settlement for 2.5 game checks making him a free agent.